denisyukphp/throttler/docs/index.md

 ### Use counting

-For round-robin and weighted round-robin strategies, `Orangesoft\Throttler\Counter\InMemoryCounter::class` is available, which stores the request count in memory:
+For round-robin and weighted round-robin strategies, the counter `Orangesoft\Throttler\Counter\InMemoryCounter::class` is available, which stores the request count in memory:

 ```php
 <?php